Barton Academy: Restoration efforts

 The Alabama Historical Commission and the Alabama Trust for Historic Preservation named Barton Academy as one of their "Places in Peril" in 2005, citing the school board's planned relocation of its administrative center and the general neglect that the structure had already suffered.
 Places in Peril is a list of threatened historic sites in Alabama.
 The school board relocated its central office in 2007 and was initially working with preservation agencies in an effort to have the building restored.

 The restoration effort stalled on January 28, 2009, when the school board delayed a decision on setting aside an additional $700,000 for the renovation of Barton.
 The board had already dedicated $2.3 million to the restoration effort, but two board members stated opposition to spending any of the money on the structure, citing needs elsewhere in the school system.
-Barton was re-listed in 2009 on Alabama's "Places in Peril."Barton Academy was officially reopened in August 2022.
+Barton was re-listed in 2009 on Alabama's "Places in Peril."
+With $14 million in funding raised, restoration of the building began in June 2020.
+Barton Academy was officially reopened in August 2021.